Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > NCERT Solutions - Marketing Management

 Q6: A marketer of colour TV having 20% of the current market share of the country aims at enhancing the market share to 50 per cent in next three years.
 For achieving this objective, he specified an action programme.
 Name the function of marketing being discussed above.

-Ans: The function of marketing being discussed is Marketing Planning
+Ans: The function of marketing being discussed is Marketing Planning.

 Short Answer Type Questions

-Q1: What is marketing?
+Q1.
+What is marketing?
 What functions does it perform in the process of exchange of goods and services?
 Explain.

-Q2: Distinguish between the product concept and production concept of marketing.
+Q2.
+Distinguish between the product concept and production concept of marketing.

-Difference between product and production concept is as follows:
+Ans: Difference between product and production concept:

 Basis: